complexrehabsystems/ShoppingCart_Interview/README.md

 ```

 ## Senior developers, please address at least two of the following (no code required, just discuss):
-- A) Are there any ways you would suggest changing the specification?
+- A) Are there any ways you would suggest changing the specification/tests?
 - B) Suggest unit tests that you think should be added.
 - C) Propose a way to add the concept of a Discount to the ShoppingCart
   - e.g. a percentage discount off the cart total, buy one get one free, etc